JFTavares/BooknandoPageList/README.md

 This repository contain:

-- **BooknandoNumPage_v0.1.jsx**
-- Plugin for inDesign that insert a page number in every page for export to ePub3.
+- **BooknandoNumPage_v0.1.jsx**: Plugin for inDesign that insert a page number in every page for export to ePub3.

-- **BooknandoPageList_v0.1.zip**
-- Plugin for Sigil that create a listPage in the ePub file exported from inDesign
+- **BooknandoPageList.zip**: Plugin for Sigil that create a listPage in the ePub file exported from inDesign

-The two plugin has to be used together.
+The two plugins has to be used together.

 ## Acknowledgement

-This two plugin are based in the follow plugins:
+This two plugins are based in the follow plugins:
 - [PageList](https://www.mobileread.com/forums/showthread.php?t=265237) by Doitsu

 - [epubTools-numPage](https://github.com/civodulab/epubTools-numPage) by civodulab